zanhsieh/ansible-mesos/README.md

 ## Description
 This repository contains Ansible configurations that can be used to bring up a simple Mesos/Marathon/Chronos cluster.
-It will create a cluster with a single master and two slaves.
+It will create a cluster with a 3x masters and 3x slaves.

 ## Instructions
 You can start the cluster with the following commands: